AceAdxm/Computer-science-projects/README.md

 # Computer-science-projects (PROJECTS IN MAIN)
-All the Computer science projects i have done / are working on (In the Langauge of python)
+All the Computer science projects I have done / am working on (in the language of Python)

 <!-- README.md -->